RTSAK FAQ - Frequently Asked Questions

 What's an Internet Exchange Point (IXP)?

 A facility where multiple networks connect to exchange traffic directly rather than through transit providers.
 IXPs improve latency, reduce costs, and increase redundancy. --- Need to analyze routing?
-Try our AS Lookup, BGP Routes, or Prefix Origin tools.
+Try AS Lookup, BGP Routes, or Prefix Origin on rtsak.com.